JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 Euro(1.5)
 ```

-We can also use the `isa` function to check that the resulting instance is of the type that is a subtype of `Currency` type.
+We can also use the `isa` function to check that the resulting instance is a subtype of the `Currency` type.

 ```jldoctest currency
 julia> isa(Euro(1), Currency) # equivalent to typeof(Euro(1)) <: Currency